Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 You’ve seen the specs – here for the Sony a6500:

 “169 contrast detection points and 425 phase detection points!”
-Well that’s cool, the numbers seem high, but what the hell is contrast detection and phase detection autofocus?
-Why should I be impressed?
+Well, that’s cool, but what is phase detection and contrast detection autofocus?

-This is actually how our eyes work when we use unaided manual focus – we look at edges and move the focus ring until the edge contrast is the hardest.
+This is actually how our brain works when we use unaided manual focus – we look at edges and move the focus ring until the edge contrast is the hardest.
 Or what we call “sharp” in simple terms.
 We go back and forth with large adjustments first, then smaller refinements until we get there.

-Let’s look at these simple black cubes as an example of the steps involved in contrast detection as it zeroes in on the proper focus:
+Let’s look at these cartoon flowers as an example of the steps involved in contrast detection as it zeroes in on the proper focus:

 Okay ready to get really techie?
 No?
 We’ll try to keep this simple.